Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 9. Choose the right environment

-10. Follow-up and communicate the outcomes of a brainstorming
+10. Follow up and communicate the results of a brainstorming session

-The real work begins after the brainstorming session when you follow up and communicate the outcomes to others.
-This is essential for two reasons.
+The real work begins after the brainstorming session when you follow up and communicate the results to others.
+This is important for two reasons.
 First, it encourages others to participate in future brainstorming sessions.
-Second, it empowers the participants to see their ideas put into action.
-Follow-up and communication are essential for turning a good brainstorm into a great one.
+Second, it empowers participants to see their ideas put into action.
+Follow-up and communication are essential to turning a good brainstorm into a great one.

 Team brainstorming – Groups for better ideas